exendahal/FingerDrawing/README.md

 # FingerDrawing
-Drawing characters/signature with finger and get image.
+Drawing characters/signature with finger and get image using Xamarin Forms.

 ## Developed using
 Xamarin Forms V 4.5.0.530